Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

-- Due to a capacity limitation in AWS Spot Market for that instance type or
+- Because of a capacity limitation in AWS Spot Market for that instance type or

-- Due to the current spot price being higher than the Maximum Price
+- Because the current Spot price is higher than the Maximum Price

 But unless cost is all-important, this is a sensible option to choose because it allows the cluster to do its work even if Spot nodes are not available.

-If Spot nodes are unavailable, Qubole also falls back to On-Demand nodes for master and/or minimum-number-of-nodes defined for the cluster.
+(If Spot nodes are unavailable, Qubole also falls back to On-Demand nodes for the Coordinator and minimum nodes.)

 How QDS Manages Spot Nodes While the Cluster is Running¶

 Qubole’s primary goal in managing cluster resources is productivity– making sure that the work you need to do gets done as efficiently and reliably as possible, and at the lowest cost that is consistent with that goal.